 If you have a lust for crust, make tracks to this bakery in Brunswick East

-Good news for pastry lovers: Matt Wilkinson has opened a pie shop in Brunswick East, right next door to his café Pope Joan.
+Good news for pastry lovers: Matt Wilkinson has opened a pie shop in Brunswick East, right next door to his (now closed) café Pope Joan.
 Two sweet and five (cheekily-named) savoury pies can be taken away or devoured in the narrow, open-air space that’s carpeted in artificial grass and has bench and stool seating for 12.
 On a frosty winter’s day, a bunch of mums and rugged-up toddlers chomp merrily beside a pair of bespectacled northsiders, undeterred by the elements.

 To line your ribs against the cold, order the Allen.
 It’s a fine rendition of the classic chunky beef with slow-cooked Warialda beef, sweet celery, carrots and onion.
 There’s no pulverised mystery meat here – this is beef stew at its comforting best, packed into buttery shortcrust pastry that is sturdy enough to eat one-handed.